ujsyehao/infrastructure/README.md

 dets: a list of detection bounding boxs
 * check if tracks is empty
-  * tracks empty -> init tracks
+  * tracks empty -> init tracks according to detection results based on the current frame
-  * tracks not empyt -> update tracks
+  * tracks not empty -> first update tracks(tracker internal update)
 * match tracks and dets
   * if a tracker match failure, it will preserve **unless it fails more than skippedFrames**
   * if a detection match failure, it will new a tracker use this detection
-  * if a tracker match success, it will update use correspond detection and **set skippedFrames to 0**
+  * if a tracker match success, it will update use correspond detection(tracker external update) and **set skippedFrames to 0**

+track data structure:
+  * set robust
+  * set trajectory

 ## dataset preprocess
 pre-process caffe order